-That’s why alternatives are well worth a second or third look.
+That’s why these 5 alternatives are well worth a quick scroll down.

 5 alternatives to Shopify